Towards Robust and Reproducible Active Learning Using Neural Networks: Introduction

-In addition to these issues, results using a new AL method are often reported on simplistic datasets and tested under limited experimental conditions, with an underlying assumption that the relative performance gains using an AL method would be maintained under changes in the experimental conditions.
-These issues with reporting of AL results has spurred a recent interest in benchmarking of AL methods and recent NLP and computer vision studies have raised a number of interesting questions \cite{inspire1_DBLP:journals/corr/abs-1807-04801}, \cite{inspire2_prabhu2019sampling}, \cite{mittal2019parting}.
-With the goal of improving the reproducibility and robustness of AL methods, in this study we evaluate the performance of these methods for image classification compared to a RSB in a fair experimental environment.
-The contributions of this study are as follows.
+In addition to these issues, results using a new AL method are often reported on simplistic experimental conditions - (i) regularization is not sufficiently explored beyond the usual methods (e.g. weight decay), (ii) with increasing AL iterations, the training data distribution changes, however, the training hyper-parameters are fixed in advance.
+Such issues in the AL results has spurred a recent interest in benchmarking of AL methods and recent NLP and computer vision studies have raised a number of interesting questions \cite{inspire1_DBLP:journals/corr/abs-1807-04801, inspire2_prabhu2019sampling,mittal2019parting}.
+With the goal of improving the reproducibility and robustness of AL methods, in this study we evaluate the performance of these methods for image classification task.